Single Member LLC

 Note

-It's important not to mix your personal expenses with your business expenses.
-You'll risk piercing the protection you get from having a limited liability.
+It’s important not to mix your personal expenses with your business expenses.
+You’ll risk piercing the protection you get from having limited liability.

 Hiring

-There is no issue in hiring employees in a single member LLC.
+There is no issue in hiring employees in a single-member LLC.

 The only limitation is that the LLC cannot hire the member as an employee.
 That's all.